acristoni/escrow-hardhat/readme.md

 Compile the contracts using `npx hardhat compile`.
 The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
 This path configuration can be found in the `hardhat.config.js` file.

+## Back-End

+`cd` into the `/app` directory and run `npm install`

+To run the back-end application run `json-server --watch db.json` from the `/app` directory.
+On [http://localhost:3003] it'll be runing a json mock server.

 ## Front-End

-`cd` into the `/app` directory and run `npm install`

 To run the front-end application run `npm start` from the `/app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.